She seemed to have it all - which is why the murder-suicide was even more shocking.

 In Canada, the number of police-reported hate crimes against Muslims more than tripled between 2012 and 2015, despite the overall number of such crimes decreasing over the same period, according to Statistics Canada.

 All of this leads to fear, stress, and anxiety that can result in mental illness or struggles.
-A number of studies since the 9/11 attacks published in the Journal of Muslim Mental Health have established the detrimental role Islamophobia has had on the mental state of the Muslim community.
+A number of studies since the 9/11 attacks published in the Journal of Muslim Mental Health have established the detrimental role Islamophobia has had on the mental health state of the Muslim community.

 Perfectionism in the community